Here are lots of ideas and information if you would like to reduce your carbon footprint to help tackle climate change and increase biodiversity.

 • The Enterprise Car Club in Newbury has membership offers for West Berks residents starting at £1/yr (saving £59).
 Electric and hybrid cars can be rented for an hour up to 7 days.

 • Did you know that leaving your engine running when stationary is not only bad for the environment but also illegal?
 See more here.
+Also free car bumper stickers can be ordered to spread the anti-idling message to improve air quality.

 • According to this league table by Dr Ivanova, the biggest impact on emmissions can come from the amount and way we travel.